 "The mission of Centennial Elementary is to empower all students to do their personal best and surpass state standards in an enriching, stimulating, and safe environment."

-We are the largest elementary school in the Dickson County and currently have 662 students.
+We are the largest elementary school in the Dickson County and currently have over 500 students enrolled.
 We serve children from Pre-K through 5th grade.
-In 2018, we were honored with the title of “Reward School” for the third time.
+In 2019, we were honored with the title of “Reward School” for the fourth time.
 We promote learning in a safe and orderly environment, believe all students can learn, and strive to teach all students to do their personal best every day.
 Centennial supports our community’s extracurricular activities by sharing facilities with Buckner Park where many children play baseball, softball, basketball, soccer, and run cross country.
 For those who enjoy the fine arts, we have a wonderful art and music department and a student choir.
 Our 61 certified staff and 13 support staff members strive to create positive relationships with our students to grow the whole child academically, socially and emotionally.